Jump to Main Content Jump to Secondary Content

 Click here to find your PSD code by address.

-The revenue from this tax is vital in maintaining the services the Borough provides, from road maintenance to public safety to parks and recreation.
+The revenue from the Local Services Tax is vital in maintaining the services the Borough provides, from road maintenance and public safety to parks and recreation.
 It is also important to note that half of this tax goes to support our community’s vital volunteer fire and ambulance services.

-At www.keystonecollects.com, Keystone Collections Group has compiled tax resources geared to help employers and individual taxpayers.
+Keystone Collections Group has compiled tax resources geared to help employers and individual taxpayers at www.keystonecollects.com.
 These resources include online filing, tax form downloads, and links to special web pages offering information for taxpayers.
-Be sure to check out the Frequently Asked Questions (FAQs) section for Individuals and FAQs section for Businesses for answers to questions you may have.
+Be sure to check out the Frequently Asked Questions section for Individuals and FAQs section for Businesses for quick answers to common questions.